TMA-Lab/PIK3CA-driven-venous-malformations/ED Figure 4d.md

-Fig.5d: GO enrichment analysis of upregulated DEGs unique for Pik3ca-1 or Pik3ca-2, and those shared with FOXO1 signature
+ED Fig.4d: GO enrichment analysis of upregulated DEGs unique for Pik3ca-1 or Pik3ca-2, and those shared with FOXO1 signature
 ================
 Marle Kraft